 bluebay2014 - Fotolia

-Software-defined WAN (SD-WAN) solutions offer the benefits of Internet economics in terms of low-cost, high-bandwidth connectivity by alleviating concerns about Internet reliability and security.
-Organizations with distributed workforces in branch and remote offices should consider SD-WAN adoption to implement hybrid WAN (combining MPLS and Internet) or Internet-only connectivity.
+For organizations considering SD-WAN adoption, software-defined WAN can offer internet connectivity advantages, like reduced cost and increased bandwidth, by alleviating concerns about internet reliability and security.
+Organizations with distributed workforces in remote and branch offices should consider SD-WAN adoption to implement hybrid WAN -- by combining MPLS and internet -- or internet-only connectivity.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-SD-WAN uses software- and cloud-based technologies to simplify delivery of WAN services to the branch office.
-Software-based virtualization enables network abstraction that results in simplification of network operations.
-It enables IT and business managers to deploy Internet-based connectivity (with its benefits of ubiquity, high-bandwidth and low-cost) easily, quickly, reliably and securely.
+SD-WAN uses software- and cloud-based technologies to simplify the delivery of WAN services to the branch office.
+SD-WAN uses a virtual overlay to abstract the underlying network connections.
+This overlay helps simplify network operations.
+SD-WAN adoption lets IT and business managers deploy internet-based connectivity easily, quickly, reliably and securely.
+Resulting advantages include ubiquity, increased bandwidth, reduced costs and improved application performance.

-Internet circuits (Ethernet, DSL, cable, etc.) typically are one-third to half the cost of MPLS links at comparable speeds.
-Internet services also have the advantage of wide availability and rapid provisioning times compared to MPLS.
-Many organizations are implementing hybrid WAN architectures -- with MPLS for mission-critical traffic, and Internet for high-speed access to cloud- or SaaS-based applications, email, file transfers, storage and video applications.
+Internet circuits -- like Ethernet, DSL or cable -- are typically one-third to half the cost of MPLS links at comparable speeds.
+Internet services also have the advantages of wide availability and rapid provisioning times, compared with MPLS.
+To benefit from these internet-provided advantages, many organizations implement hybrid WAN architecture by dedicating MPLS links for mission-critical traffic and assigning internet connections for high-speed access to cloud- or SaaS-based applications, email, file transfers, storage and video applications.

-Although in its early stages of adoption, SD-WAN technology is seeing significant implementation in a range of verticals and company sizes.
-A couple of interesting use cases include:
+Although in its early stages, SD-WAN adoption is seeing significant growth in a range of verticals and company sizes.
+A couple of interesting SD-WAN use cases include the following:

-- Retail and financial services organizations with a large number of branch/remote offices have implemented SD-WAN to provide direct Internet access at the branch for applications such as Guest Wi-Fi and employee access to cloud and SaaS applications.
+- Retail and financial services organizations with a large number of remote or branch offices have initiated SD-WAN adoption to provide direct internet access at the branch for applications, like guest Wi-Fi, and employee access to cloud and SaaS applications.

-- Construction companies (and other organizations with temporary work locations) are implementing SD-WAN to enable secure, reliable Internet connectivity to corporate data centers and the cloud.
+- Construction companies and other organizations with temporary work locations are implementing SD-WAN architecture to enable secure and reliable internet connectivity to corporate data centers and the cloud.

 - Branch users relying on unified communications applications have deployed SD-WAN to reduce jitter and packet loss in voice and video traffic.

-- Communication service providers are also deploying SD-WAN technology to offer managed hybrid WAN services to their business customers.
+- Service providers are also deploying SD-WAN technology to offer managed hybrid WAN services to their business customers.

 Dig Deeper on SD-WAN